BadgerOps/synctool/README.md

 * Read in a `--file` `-f` `FILE` that should be newline separated URL's of files to download
 * Iterate over those url's line by line and `--output` `-o` to an `./output` directory

+There is an example filelist.txt with newline separated URL's showing the example of what could feasably be downloaded with this utility.

 #TODO:

 * Handle failure
   * Retry with exponential backoff
 * Maybe replace https://github.com/BadgerOps/epel-offline-sync ?

 # Notes: